a bus named Bronte. a family of four. re-inventing our lives + taking a leap into the wild

 We’re kind of making it up as we go along… although one half of us has built a home in a bus before!
 We have no idea how long we’ll travel for – probably for as long as it makes us happy.
 We have a dream of finding a little pocket of land somewhere by the beach where we can park Bronte while we set up our forever home, among the gumtrees.

-Update (May 2020): Hitting the road in October 2019, we were slowly exploring the outback of Western Queensland when COVID-19 hit and widespread travel restrictions were put into place.
-We immediately stopped travelling and have found a remote property near Charleville to rent until the restrictions are lifted again.
+Hitting the road in October 2019, we were slowly exploring the outback of Western Queensland when COVID-19 hit and widespread travel restrictions were put into place.
+We had to stop for a while and rented a remote property near Charleville until the restrictions lifted.
+We hit the road again in June 2020 and spent the rest of the year exploring Outback Queensland and Far North Queensland!